Samwel Uko sent concerning 'incoherent' messages on day he died, inquest witnesses testify | CBC News

 Uko seemed withdrawn and had trouble making eye contact, Harrison testified.
 However, he said Uko did not have trouble answering questions.

-Uko told Harrison he was having depressing thoughts and suicidal ideations.
+Uko told Harrison he was having depressing thoughts and suicidal ideation.
 He described being stressed about not finding work during the pandemic.
 Uko also said he was having trouble sleeping.

 Uko was in a motor vehicle accident on June 3, 2019, and he shared that information with the nurse.